Best VPN for Torrenting

-Which torrent VPN you choose is probably the most important decision you will make in achieving safe and anonymous torrenting to protect yourself from monitoring and snoops.
+Which VPN for torrenting you choose is probably the most important decision you will make in achieving safe and anonymous torrenting to protect yourself from monitoring and snoops.
 Let us cut through the clutter and help you with your decision.

-Here's a summary of what you should look at when trying to choose the best VPN for torenting:
+Here's a summary of what you should look at when trying to choose the best VPN for torrenting:

 - does the VPN protect the privacy of its customers?
-Does it keep logs or records of customer (your) activities?
+Make sure it keep no logs or records of your activities?

 - how much does it cost?
 Are discounts, free trials or money-back guarantees available?

-- how many proxy servers does the VPN use and where are they located?
+- how many servers does the VPN have and in how many countries?

 - how do current and former customers rate their experiences with the VPN?